mattiash/angular-tablesort/README.md

  CSS
 ---

-All table headings that can be sorted on is styled with css-class `tablesort-sortable`.
+All table headings that can be sorted on is styled with the css class `tablesort-sortable`.
 The table headings that the table is currently sorted on is styled with `tablesort-asc` or `tablesort-desc` classes depending on the sort-direction.
 A stylesheet is included to show that it works, but you probably want to build your own.

 Empty Tables